Anastasiya006/Jagame/README.md

    git sparse-checkout set Jagame git checkout

-3. **Using the Graphics Package**
+3. **Using the Graphics Library**

-   To use the Jagame package in your Java project, ensure you include the following import statements at the top of your Java files:
+   To use the Jagame library in your Java project, ensure you include the following import statements at the top of your Java files:
    ```java
    import jagame.*;
    import jagame.graphics.*;